TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ```
 [(x,y,z) | x <- [1..n], y <- [1..n], z <- [1..n], x^2 + y^2 == z^2]
 ```
-This allows us to define a lof of operations we have seen before, in ch 1, in rather concise manner.
+This allows us to define a lot of operations we have seen before, in ch 1, in rather concise manner.

 For example, `map :: (a-> b) -> [a] -> [b]` which used to apply a function to a list of elements of a suitable input type and gave a list of the suitable output type.
 Basically, `map f [a1,a2,a3] = [f a1, f a2, f a3]`.
 We can define this in two ways:
 ```